chirlu/sox/msvc10/Readme.txt

   in floating-point registers to store temporary values instead of rounding each intermediate result to a 32-bit or 64-bit value.
 In some cases, these optimizations can change the results of floating-point calculations.
-If you need more precise results, you can change this optimization setting can be changed to one of the other values.
-The "precise" setting avoids any optimization that might change the result (preserves the order of all operations) but keeps optimizations that might give more accurate results (such as using more precision than necessary for intermediate values if doing so results in faster code).
+If you need more precise results, you can change this optimization setting to one of the other values.
+The "precise" setting avoids any optimization that might possibly produce less-accurate results (it preserves the order of all operations) but keeps optimizations that might give unexpectedly-accurate results (for example, it might keep a temporary result in a double-precision register instead of rounding it to single-precision).
 The "strict" setting avoids any optimization that might change the result in any way contrary to the C/C++ standard and rounds every intermediate result to the requested precision according to standard floating-point rounding rules.
 You can change this setting in the project properties under Configuration Properties, C/C++, Code Generation, Floating Point Model.